-As minimalist kitchens remain a popular design choice, we are often asked by homeowners whether upper kitchen cabinetry is really necessary for a functional space.
+As minimalist kitchens remain a popular design choice, we’re often asked whether upper kitchen cabinetry is really necessary for a functional space.

 So what does a kitchen without overhead kitchen cupboards look like?
 We’ve put together some of the alternatives you can achieve with custom kitchen joinery, and how these may benefit the overall look and feel of your space.

 Opt for convenient open shelving

-Open shelving has been a popular choice for many modern kitchen designs, with shelves offering a compromise between additional visual space and necessary storage.
+Open shelving has been a popular choice for many modern kitchens, with shelves offering a compromise between additional visual space and necessary storage.

 Before taking the plunge with custom kitchen joinery, try this look out by removing the doors from your current cupboards to see how you like the idea of open shelves.

 Lighten things up with extra windows

 If your kitchen backs onto your outdoor entertaining space or backyard, or it’s just crying out for some additional natural light, then adding more windows or a pass-through into your kitchen can be a great use of the space where your overhead cabinetry once was.

-While certainly not the most cost-effective option (as this can involve structural changes to the boundary of your home), the end product can have a huge impact on natural light and ventilation throughout your kitchen.
+While certainly not the most cost-effective option (as this can involve structural changes to the boundary of your home), the end product can have a huge impact on the light and ventilation throughout your kitchen.

-The windows or pass-through could also function as a servery either into your dining room or out to your outdoor entertaining space depending on where your kitchen is located within the home.
+The windows or pass-through could also function as a servery, either into your dining room or out to your outdoor entertaining space depending on where your kitchen is located within the home.

 Mix and match

-Whether it’s an open shelf along one wall and cabinetry along the other, frosted glass cabinet doors and a hanging shelf above your island, or any other combination that works for you, don’t be afraid to mix up the style of joinery throughout the space.
+Whether it’s open shelving along one wall and cabinetry along the other, frosted glass cabinet doors and a hanging shelf above your island, or any other combination that works for you, don’t be afraid to mix up the style of joinery throughout the space.

 Keep the walls bare altogether

-If you’re set on leaving upper cabinetry in the past, walls without any cupboards at all will certainly make the kitchen feel much larger.
-This is particularly true of homes with low ceilings, where overhead cabinets that run to the top of the wall can make the kitchen feel more cramped than it actually is.
+If you’re set on leaving upper cabinetry in the past, walls without any cupboards at all will certainly make the kitchen feel larger.
+This is particularly true of homes with low ceilings, where overhead cabinets that run to the ceiling can make the kitchen feel more cramped than it actually is.